ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 outdoor.orbit-lab.org
 ```

-with your GENI wireless username and associated keys.
+with your username and associated keys.

 Load the `wifi-experiment.ndz` disk image onto the six nodes you will use in your experiment - in my case: